Code-Institute-Submissions/BitWise-Front-End_2/README.md

   - This icon links the user to the article page where they can add comments.
 - Comment count.
 - Profile/Owner icon:
-  - This will show a outline with a plus option if the artcile is by a profile the current user is not following.
+  - This will show a outline with a plus option if the article is by a profile the current user is not following.
   - This will show a purple solid icon with a minus if the article has been written by a profile that is followed by the current user.
   - This will show a purple outline icon if the article has been written by the current user.
   - The icon will like to the article authors profile page.